davisliang/automated/README.md

 # tweetnet

+**Tweetnet** is a deep learning model for sentiment analysis.
+Tweetnet uses context based LSTMs and the Twitter API to extract features and learn representations from an infinite stream of tweets.

 **Tweet Miner** built on Java, Apache Storm, and the Twitter API.
 Requires twitter developer credentials to run.
 **Model** (contextual LSTM) built on Keras (on Theano), and Python.